top of page

 Yes, the annual cycle of 365 days based on the sun has determined dates since the time of Adam.

-There were twelve original apostles of Jesus.
+These Bible characters were the twelve original apostles of Jesus.

 Simon: